|

 Fig.2: Ice skates for the Dutch Roll,

-These skates have the platforms of skates with curled blades but the
+skates with curled up blades but these

-Manufacturer: unknown
+Manufacturer: unknown;

-Mark: none
+mark: none

 Technical data: